arangodb/arangodb/Documentation/Books/Cookbook/Compiling/README.md

 --------

 Arangodb, as many other opensource projects nowadays is standing on the shoulder of giants.
-This gives us a solid foundation to bring you a uniq feature set, but it introduces a lot of dependencies that need to be in place in order to compile arangodb.
+This gives us a solid foundation to bring you a unique feature set, but it introduces a lot of dependencies that need to be in place in order to compile arangodb.

 Since build infrastructures are very different depending on the target OS, choose your target